AlexRuzin/study_notes/README.md

 * Load balancer distributes API, either you search `/search/nearby` or you check business data `/businesses/{:id}`
 * **Location Based Service** is read heavy, no write.
 5000 QPS (queries per second)
 * **Business Service** Handles the requests for the business objects, it writes or modifies the business database

+**Database Cluster and Topology**
+* Search business dataset is small, but the total business dataset is high

 * **